radioegor146/native-obfuscator/README.md

 ---

+### Tests
+You need to have [Krakatau](https://github.com/Storyyeller/Krakatau) installed to your PATH, because test suite is using `krak2` for some tests

+1. Run `gradlew build` to assemble and run full test suite

+This tool uses tests from [huzpsb/JavaObfuscatorTest](https://github.com/huzpsb/JavaObfuscatorTest)

+---

 In case of any problems, feel free to open an issue or contact me at [re146.dev](https://re146.dev)

 ### Stargazers over time